December 10, Last Words

 Then those who feared the Lord spoke to one another, and the Lord listened and heard them; so a book of remembrance was written before Him for those who fear the Lord and who meditate on His name.

-As the years go by, the people continue as they have done.
-Many are corrupt or do not follow God.
-But there are always some who do.
+As the years went by, the people continued as they had been.
+Some were corrupt or did not follow God.
+But there were always some who did.
 We do not get another look at the people of Israel again until the book of Luke opens with a scene at the Temple in Jerusalem some 400 years later.
 And what do we see?

 Luke 1:5-7 (NKJV)